The Famous Five (Canada): Irene Parlby

-In 1916, Irene Parlby was elected as the first president of the United Farm Women of Alberta and in 1921, was elected to the Alberta legislature and received a cabinet post in the United Farmers of Alberta government, becoming the second woman in the British Empire to hold ministerial rank.
+In 1916, Irene Parlby was elected as the first president of the United Farm Women of Alberta, and in 1921 was elected to the Alberta legislature and received a cabinet post in the United Farmers of Alberta government, becoming the second woman in the British Empire to hold ministerial rank.
 She was also the first female Cabinet minister in Alberta, and still serving in that capacity at the time of the court case.
-She served as cabinet minister until the downfall of the government in 1935.
+She was a cabinet minister until the downfall of the government in 1935.
 Parlby worked with the Red Cross during World War I and later served on the Board of Governors of the University of Alberta.